WHO ELECTS THE PRIME MINISTER OF INDIA?

 The EVMS is developed by Electronics Corporation of India Limited (ECIL) and Bharat Electronics Limited (BEL).
 The EVMs provide a complete safeguard for maintaining the secrecy of voting, non-tempering of the voting data, and enabling faster announcement of election results.

 An EVM is made of two units (i) a control unit and (ii) a balloting unit and they are connected through a cable.
 The control unit is placed at the polling officer and the balloting unit is placed in the enclosed polling chamber for voters to cast their votes.
-This enables the polling officer to verify the identity of the voter.
-The polling officer does not issue a ballot paper to the voter, instead, he/she will press the Ballot Button to enable the voter to cast a vote.

 A complete list of candidates and their voting symbols are displayed for the voter to make his/her selection.
 The voter can press the button against the candidate of his/her choice to cast the vote.

-Since 2013 a new feature VVPAT (Voter Verifiable Audit Trail) is added to the EVM.
+Since 2013 a new feature VVPAT (Voter Verifiable Audit Trail) has been added to the EVM.
 A printer is attached to the EVM in the voting chamber.
 This printer prints the serial number, name, and symbol of the candidate to whom the voter has voted, and this slip is visible to the voter through a transparent window for a few seconds before it gets cut and falls automatically into a sealed box.

 Conclusion